I ordered a new television recently (see HD 2.0) and, of course, didn’t think I’d be satisfied with just sitting it on a stand.

 Make holes in shelves for extra cabling to tuck in when cabinets are flush against wall…DONE.

 Make holes in metal framing with a just-wide-enough hole saw bit…DONE.

 Now onto the next issue…making a drawer out of a door.
 Those zany big wigs who make the decisions at IKEA decided that people would only want little drawers, not tall ones the same size of the cabinet.

-So to get the look we desired, a wee bit of hacking was involved.
-How’d we do it?
-We bought a small drawer door (to return later) and used it as a template on a full size door.
+So we had to hack it like we want it.
+How?
+Buy a small drawer door (to return later) and use it as a template on the full size door.

-After the holes were drilled to match that of the small drawer we tried matching it up to the sliding drawer mechanism.
-Voila!
-It worked!
+Then we tried matching it up to the sliding drawer mechanism and it worked!

 With the bottom part of the cabinet mostly in place, we then started mounting the top cabinets on the cabinet rails and flush against the wall.
 This was a little tricky to measure just right, but I had Christy eyeing the level while I hung the cabinets to make things easier.
 It would have been easier if our house wasn’t 30+ years old and slightly uneven everywhere.
 We measured enough room to have a 1/2″ gap between the bottom of the cabinets and the top of the wall panels, which turned out to be barely enough.

 It turned out that the last one didn’t line up, so we had to take them all down, bang everything into place, take them down, and ended up giving up for a while.
 It was always the last one, no matter which one, that wouldn’t align.
 Talk about frustrating.